paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-122-native-hawaiian-health-care.md

 (7) the administration of special project funds.

-**(b) Authorization of appropriations** There are authorized to be appropriated such sums as may be necessary for fiscal years 1993 through 2019 to carry out subsection (a) of this section.
+**(b) Authorization of appropriations** There are authorized to be appropriated such sums as may be necessary for fiscal years 1993 through 2019 to carry out subsection (a).

 ### Statutory Notes